sugarlabs/musicblocks/README.md

 Looking for a block?
 Find it in the
 [Palette Tables](./Docs/guide/README.md#6-appendix).

+Are you an educator?
+See the [Lesson Plans](./lesson-plans/README.md) for structured, classroom-ready activities covering beginner through advanced levels.

 ## <a name="CODEOFCONDUCT"></a>Code of Conduct

 The Music Blocks project adheres to the [Sugar Labs Code of